Providence001/printf/README.md

 12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
 Handle the - flag character for non-custom conversion specifiers.
+Team project by Enoch and Zolakulani